cannavit/smokeTest/README.md

 ## Use of Enviroment variable in Zipi-Smk-Service

 The following are the environment variables that can be modified in the service.

+### General settings
+This is the segment of environment variables that can be used in the general configuration of the service.

 | ENVIROMENT VARIABLE            | Default Value | Description  |
 | :---                                | :---          | :---         |